http-party/node-http-proxy/README.md

 * `error`: The error event is emitted if the request to the target fail.
 * `proxyRes`: This event is emitted if the request to the target got a response.
 * `proxySocket`: This event is emitted once the proxy websocket was created and piped into the target websocket.
+* `close`: This event is emitted once the proxy websocket was closed.

 ```js
 var httpProxy = require('http-proxy');